veenayagam/da_salary_estimator/README.md

 *	Create column for simplified job title
 *	Create column for job description length

-I looked in the distributions of the data and categorical variables using pivot tables and other visualization.
+There were some studies been performed by analyzing the distributions of the data and categorical variables using pivot tables and other visualization.
 Below are a few pictures:

 ![job_numbers_vs_location](https://user-images.githubusercontent.com/72549846/136419596-c3158210-54bd-43f8-8ce7-748d133f0070.png "Job numbers vs Location")
 ![job_numbers_vs_job_title](https://user-images.githubusercontent.com/72549846/136419615-1b4d31ed-ff56-4077-a3fd-ace6ee310e4e.png "Job numbers vs Job title")
 ![correlation](https://user-images.githubusercontent.com/72549846/136420212-35b219cc-cb2f-46f2-acc8-424ff1890c2d.png "Correlations")

 ## Model Building
-Transformed categorical variables into dummy variables.
-Then I split the data into train and tests sets with test size of 20% and 80% for train set respectively.
+The features has been ransformed categorical variables into dummy variables.
+Then it undergoes spliting the data into train and tests sets with test size of 20% and 80% for train set respectively.

-I implement three different models and evaluated them using Mean Absolute Error.
-I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.
+There were three different models been implemented and evaluated them using Mean Absolute Error.
+MAE is more preferable because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.

-I tried three different models:
+Below are the three different models:
-*	**Multiple Linear Regression** – Baseline for the model
+*	**Multiple Linear Regression** – Used as baseline for the model.
-*	**Lasso Regression** – Because of the sparse data from the many categorical variables, I thought a normalized regression like lasso would be effective.
+*	**Lasso Regression** – Used because normalized regression like lasso would be effective for sparse data from the many categorical variables.
-*	**Random Forest Regressor** – Again with the sparsity associated with the data, I thought that this would be a good fit.
+*	**Random Forest Regressor** – Used because again with the sparsity associated with the data, this model would be a good fit.

 ## Model Performance
 The Random Forest model far outperformed the other approaches on the test and validation sets.